fzerocentral/fzerocentral/README.md

 This repository contains a rewritten version of the website without the phpbb forum dependency.

-Installation requires PHP and MariaDB.
+Installation requirements:

+- PHP
+- MariaDB
+- PHP packages; see `composer.json`

 ## Config